Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Integer-complete dense parametric algorithms

-In this section, we describe three parameter synthesis algorithms that always terminate for \emph{bounded} PTAs, and return not only all the integer valuations solution of the problem (à la~\cite{JLR15}) but also all real-valued valuations in between integer valuations belonging to the same polyhedron; that is, these algorithms return a list of convex combinations of integer valuations, and all rational-valued valuations contained in each such convex combination are also solution of the problem.
-Among these three algorithms, two (\RIEF{} and \RIAF{}) return all the integer valuations solution of the problem, whereas the third one (\RITPS{}) returns a possibly partial solution, due to intrinsic nondeterminism. \begin{remark} \cref{def:boundedPTA} defines bounded PTAs as PTAs in which the parameters range in a hyperrectangle.
+\begin{remark} \cref{def:boundedPTA} defines bounded PTAs as PTAs in which the parameters range in a hyperrectangle.
 However, all results in this section can be extended to a more permissive definition of bounded PTAs.
 In fact, in this section, we could consider that a PTA is bounded if its parameter domain is bounded.
 This includes hyperrectangles, but also more free ``shapes'', including non-convex or non-connected parameter domains, provided they can be expressed as a finite union of convex polyhedra. \end{remark}